AmanNegi/FlutterUIKit/README.md

 flutter doctor
 ```

 For help getting started with Flutter, check [online documentation](https://flutter.dev/docs), which offers great tutorials, samples, guidance on mobile development, and a full API reference.
-If you run into any issue or question, feel free to reach out to us via email asterjoules@gmail.com.
+If you run into any issues or questions, feel free to reach out to us via email at asterjoules@gmail.com.

 ### Flutter packages used in flutter_30_days: